 - Get multiple VoIP numbers - with VoIP; you aren't limited to a single PSTN number or a handful if you're using ISDN.
 You can get pretty much an unlimited amount which can be hugely valuable for businesses that work in various parts of the UK and the world.
 Essentially you can get local VoIP numbers to support your business operations.
 So if you're running a marketing campaign in Newcastle, why not get a local number for it?

 - Access many features - Consumers and smaller businesses have become accustomed to a limited feature set provided by their phones and phone services, but that's about to change.
-With service from a UK VoIP provider, you'll suddenly get access to a range of features that were previously reserved for only large businesses.
+With service from a business VoIP provider, you'll suddenly get access to a range of features that were previously reserved for only large businesses.
 Think call recording, voicemail to email, auto-attendants and more.

 - Continual service improvement - unlike your existing phone service, which is likely very rarely upgraded, a VoIP number and its service are regularly subject to improvements.
 As you are effectively sharing a cloud-hosted service with thousands of other people, it's in the provider's interest to invest in advance of their platform.
 It will be easy to switch between providers, that we will see fierce competition for your custom, with quality of service and features on offer at the heart of the battle.